vladimir-grigorev/YD-Projects/Loan-Debt-Factors/README.md

 *High level analysis of (in)solvency factors for the credit department of a bank*

 ### Problem/Task
-Based on customer solvency data, investigate whether the following factors influence the likelihood of repaying a loan on time
+Based on customer solvency data, investigate factors influencing the likelihood of repaying a loan on time

 ### Skills
 Data Preprocessing, lemmatization, categorization, handling missing values